lakshitadodeja/Machine_Learning_Team_7/index.md

 --->

 Additionally, rather than creating just three clusters, and mapping each cluster of KMeans to a label value, we generated multiple clusters, and assigned each cluster to a label value.
 This decreases the chances of grouping too many datapoints and assigning a single label to a big chunk of data, and increases the likelihood of assigning smaller groups of datapoints within the larger cluster to the correct label.
 This method of clustering proved ineffective for the unbalanced data as most clusters were assigned to the dominating label, but worked well with the balanced data set.
 The model was tested using a validation dataset which was extracted from the original dataset.
 The table below shows the metrics achieved using the mehtods described above.

+* **PCA + BERT vectorization**

+Similar experiement was repeated using BERT encodings in place of Tf-Idf vectors.
+Note that the output of BERT gives an encoding for each word/token in the input in addition to the overall document level encoding.
+Since we want to evaluate the overall effectiveness of the whole document rather than a single word, we use BERT encoding corresponding to the CLS token and discard all other encodings.
+Just as in the case of Tf-Idf vectors, the number of PCA features and clusters are varied.
+The performance metrics on the validation data are listed below:

+**Pls include the PCA + BERT tables for GMM and Kmeans here**

 <table>
 <tr><th> Training Metrics for 75 features with 15 clusters</th><th> Validation Metrics for 75 features with 15 clusters